cartant/ts-action/README.md

 store.dispatch(new Foo({ foo: 42 }));
 ```

-To have the properties added to the action itself - rather than a `payload` property - use the `props` method instead.
+To have the properties added to the action itself - rather than a `payload` property - use the [`props`](#props) method instead.
+Or, for more control over the parameters accepted by the constructor, use the [`base`](#base) method.

-Action creators have `type` and `action` properties that can be used to narrow an action's TypeScript type in a reducer.
+Action creators have a `type` property that can be used to narrow an action's TypeScript type in a reducer.

 The action types can be combined into a discriminated union and the action can be narrowed to a specific TypeScript type using a `switch` statement, like this: